 Whether to buy or rent the Xfinity xFi XB6 gateway depends on your specific needs and preferences.
 Here are some factors to consider:

-1. Cost: Renting the xFi XB6 gateway from Xfinity typically costs around $14 per month.
-If you plan to use the gateway for an extended period, buying it outright may be more cost-effective in the long run.
-However, purchasing the gateway upfront can be a significant upfront expense.
+- Cost: Renting the xFi XB6 gateway from Xfinity typically costs around $15 per month when itemized.
+If you plan to use the gateway for an extended period, buying may be more cost‑effective; some current plans include equipment in the plan price, which affects breakeven.

 Ultimately, the decision to buy or rent the xFi XB6 gateway depends on your budget, long-term plans, and preferences.